1221124/sem5pi-24-25-g031/docs/SprintA/UseCases/UC020/01.requirements-engineering/README.md

 - Admin must be able to add, edit, delete, and list/search operations.
 - When registering a new operation, the Admin must provide several details, such as:
   - Name
+  - Specialization
-  - Required staff (by specializations)
+  - Required staff (quantity for each role)
   - Estimated duration
 - An ID (unique identifier) is automatically assigned to each operation.